Daniel Renoult

-Daniel Renoult (December 18, 1880 – July 17, 1958) was a French Communist Party (Parti communiste français, PCF) politician, an activist and journalist.
+Daniel Renoult (18 December 1880 – 17 July 1958) was a French Communist Party (Parti communiste français, PCF) politician, an activist and journalist.
 He was Mayor of Montreuil from 1944 to his death in 1958, during which he made some major changes and contributions to the city.

 Biography

-Born December 18, 1880 in the 5th arrondissement of Paris, France into a bourgeois family, Renoult was raised Republican and Progressive.
+Born on 18 December 1880, in the 5th arrondissement of Paris, France into a bourgeois family, Renoult was raised Republican and Progressive.
 He was the son of a lawyer and the brother of a radical minister in the government, Aristide Briand.
 When Renoult was a young student, he was caught in the tide of opinion raised by the defense of Captain Dreyfus.

 In 1906, he helped, with Jean Jaurès, Jules Guesde and Édouard Vaillant, in the development of the French Section of the Workers' International (Section Française de l'Internationale Ouvrière, SFIO) and in 1908, he joined the newspaper L'Humanité, writing on the topic of parliamentary affairs.
-He witnessed Jaurès assassination on July 31, 1914.
+He witnessed Jaurès assassination on 31 July 1914.
 He served as an infantry sergeant in the Middle East.
 After the conflict, he became a pacifist and resumed his journalistic profession alongside Gabriel Peri.
 He was an admirer of the Bolsheviks and events in Russia during this period, and was a leader of the Comintern ("Third International").

 Renoult and Gérard Longuet attended the Comintern's Halle congress in October 1920.
 Two months later, Renoult was one of the delegates at SFIO's Tours Congress, where he voted for the split that gave rise to the PCF.
 Described as, "One of the leading figures of the Reconstructionist Committee" in March 1920, he traveled to Italy to try to "dissuade Serrati and the rest of the Direzione from their earlier refusal to participate in a reconstructionist conference" but was poorly received by them.
-Renoult attending the 1st Congress of the PCF in Marseilles in 1921, as did Charles Rappoport, Renoult, Ludovic-Oscar Frossard, and Marcel Cachin.
+Renoult attending the 1st Congress of the PCF in Marseille in 1921, as did Charles Rappoport, Renoult, Ludovic-Oscar Frossard, and Marcel Cachin.
 Renoult was referred to as being one of Cachin's henchman.
 As a veteran political activist, he arrived in Montreuil in 1928.